 However, boiling brats in plain water is absolutely fine, too.

-How Long Should You Boil a Brat?
+How Long Does It Take to Boil a Brat?

 If you want to slow simmer the brat in beer, allowing them to cook all the way through, you can slow boil them for upwards of 30 minutes to achieve your desired results.